+- USA, including Puerto Rico (Spanish Language) TUDN

+- Canada (English and French) One Soccer

+- USA TBD

-- USA, including Puerto Rico (Spanish Language) Univision - USA and Caribbean including Puerto Rico (English Language) FOX - Mexico FOX Sports - Central America ESPN - Caribbean (Spanish Language) Fox Sports - Concacaf anticipates providing additional video content via Concacaf.com.
-No participating Club or any other entity is permitted to stream any audio, visual, or track any game, either live or in archive form. - In certain very limited circumstances, if no current licensee exists in a particular territory for a specific broadcast asset, Concacaf may decide to collaborate with a participating Club to secure a distribution source.
+- Mexico FOX Sports

+- Central America ESPN

+- Caribbean ESPN

+- Concacaf anticipates providing additional video content via Concacaf.com.
+No participating Club or any other entity is permitted to stream any audio, visual, or track any game, either live or in archive form.

+In certain very limited circumstances, if no current licensee exists in a particular territory for a specific broadcast asset, Concacaf may decide to collaborate with a participating Club to secure a distribution source.
 In all such cases, all consideration received in exchange for the rights shall be retained by Concacaf.